freem/freemlib-neogeo/examples/02_helloSpr/readme.txt

 freemlib for Neo-Geo Example 02: Hello World on the Sprite Layer
 ================================================================================
 [Introduction]
-After learning how to manipulate the fix layer, the next thing you'll want to learn how to manipulate is sprites.
+After learning how to manipulate the Fix layer, the next thing you'll want to learn how to manipulate is sprites.
 On the Neo-Geo, sprites are pretty much everything.
 There's a number of neat features included in the LSPC chip that I can't recall existing on any other early to mid-1990s 2D-focused platform,